JonathanSwinnen/HTTPython/README.md

 ### Server

 #### Starting the server
-To start the browser, run `HTTP_SERVER.py`.
+To start the server, run `HTTP_SERVER.py`.
 The server will start with the default settings found in `server_settings.py`.
 The default port is 8000 instead of 80, since using port 80 requires admin privileges, which is less convenient for testing.
 \
 You can also run the server from the command line to start with different settings.
 Any of the following arguments can be set: